 Paige has been working with the NVAEYC Board for almost 15 years, and is also active in the state association.
 She is the Program Director for a government child care center in Washington, DC.

 Rosemary Kendall has been an early childhood professional for over 40 years as a teacher, director, parent educator, researcher, advocate, and consultant.
 She considers NAEYC her “professional home” and has held various positions in NVAEYC since she moved to Northern Virginia in 1981.

 Lynn DuBois is relatively new to NVAEYC and is very excited to be on the Board.
 She brings nearly 25 years of teaching experience to her post.
-Lynn is currently teaching at Christ Presbyterian Preschool in Fairfax.
+Lynn currently teaches at Christ Presbyterian Preschool in Fairfax.